 Canadian doctrine recognizes that strategic aerospace operations can be both offensive and defensive.54 While the projection of aerospace power depends on many things, the capabilities provided by space and space-based assets have become increasingly important.
-The strategic leadership of modern forces acknowledges the importance of protecting existing space-based assets and at the same time appreciates the potential lethal-ity associated with force application from space.
-It is understandable, therefore, that a tremendous amount of space-based weapon research and development is ongo-Current space-based weapons have ing. been classified in terms of Directed Energy Weapons (DEWs) or direct impact weapons.
+The strategic leadership of modern forces acknowledges the importance of protecting existing spacebased assets and at the same time appreciates the potential lethality associated with force application from space.
+It is understandable, therefore, that a tremendous amount of space-based weapon research and development is ongoing.
+Current space-based weapons have been classified in terms of Directed Energy Weapons (DEWs) or direct impact weapons.

-DIRECTED ENERGY WEAPONS (DEWs)
+Directed Energy Weapons (DEWs)

-A DEW is characterized by its ability to deliver highly focused energy at extreme-ly elevated speeds.55 Given modern capabil-ities in technology, there are already a number of devices being researched for employment as DEWs.
-Space-based weapons designs have included a variety of power sources such as particle beams and radio fre-quencies (RF); however, the bulk of the current DEW research is being conducted on space-based lasers.56
+A DEW is characterized by its ability to deliver highly focused energy at extremely elevated speeds.55 Given modern capabilities in technology, there are already a number of devices being researched for employment as DEWs.
+Space-based weapons designs have included a variety of power sources such as particle beams and radio frequencies (RF); however, the bulk of the current DEW research is being conducted on space-based lasers.56

-The function of an RF weapon is to direct RF energy at an adversary's electronic systems for the purpose of disruption.
-The effectiveness of an RF weapon, however, is dependent on the amount of energy generated by the device, which is proportional to the size of its antenna.
-Spacy points out that antenna diameters of 100 meters are typical of RF weapon designs.57 For a space-based RF weapon, it is critical that the size of the device be minimized because of the requirements for it to be launched into space.
-The size of the RF weapon antenna, therefore, is a limiting factor for the use of an RF device as a space-based weapon.
-Spacy does broach the subject of creating virtual antenna structures with multiple microsatellites; however, he admits that the precision required to maintain satellite formation and position throughout the weapon's operation would necessitate an unfeasible amount of propellant for manoeuvring.
-Spacy concludes that significant advances in orbital antenna technology are required before space-based RF weapons become a reality.^{58-} Spacy also concludes that "it is unlikely that such systems can be fielded until the cost of routine access to space is reduced to the point that extensive experimentation can be undertaken."59
+The function of a RF weapon is to direct RF energy at an adversary's electronic systems for the purpose of disruption.
+The effectiveness of a RF weapon, however, is dependent on the amount of energy generated by the device, which is proportional to the size of its antenna.
+Spacy points out that antenna diameters of 100 meters are typical of RF weapon designs.57 For a spacebased RF weapon, it is critical that the size of the device be minimized because of the requirements for it to be launched into space.
+The size of the RF weapon antenna; therefore, is a limiting factor for the use of a RF device as a space-based weapon.
+Spacy does broach the subject of creating virtual antenna structures with multiple micro satellites; however, he admits that the precision required to maintain satellite formation and position throughout the weapon's operation would necessitate an unfeasible amount of propellant for maneuvering.
+Spacy concludes that significant advances in orbital antenna technology are required before spacebased RF weapons become a reality.58 Spacy also concludes that, "it is unlikely that such systems can be fielded until the cost of routine access to space is reduced to the point that extensive experimentation can be undertaken."59

-Particle beam weapons differ from RF devices in that they are designed to use electromagnetic energy to accelerate particles to extremely high velocities (estimated to be close to the speed of light).60 According to Marshall, these high-energy particle beams have a destructive effect similar to that of a nuclear explosion in that they "either produce high surface temperatures, burning out the satellite electronics, produce high surface currents that would in turn produce electromagnetic fields that would penetrate the skin of the satellite and disrupt sensitive electronics, or produce ions, electrically charged par-ticles, that, depending on the particle type and energy, would disrupt satellite electronics by way of various radiation effects."61 Similar to RF weapons, the effectiveness of space-based particle beam weapons is directly proportional to the output energy of the device, which must be delivered to a target over great distances.
-Although many advances have been achieved on developing high-en-ergy particle beams, Pike reports that present electromagnetic technology is not mature enough to support space-based weapons be-cause the concept has been proven only for relatively small particles and slow firing rates.62
+Particle beam weapons differ from RF devices in that they are designed to use electromagnetic energy to accelerate particles to extremely high velocities (estimated to be close to the speed of light).60 According to Marshall, these high-energy particle beams have a destructive effect similar to that of a nuclear explosion in that they "either produce high surface temperatures, burning out the satellite electronics, produce high surface currents that would in turn produce electro-magnetic fields that would penetrate the skin of the satellite and disrupt sensitive electronics, or produce ions, electrically charged particles, that, depending on the particle type and energy, would disrupt satellite electronics by way of various radiation effects."61 Similar to RF weapons, the effectiveness of space-based particle beam weapons is directly proportional to the output energy of the device, which must be delivered to a target over great distances.
+Although many advances have been achieved on developing high-energy particle beams, Pike reports that present electromagnetic technology is not mature enough to support space-based weapons because the concept has only been proven for relatively small particles and slow firing rates.62